Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Grant the VM Service Account the role Storage Object Creator on corp-aggregate-reports-storage.
 - [ ] Create a Shared VPC network between both projects.
 Grant the VM Service Account the role Storage Object Creator on corp-iot-insights.
 - [ ] Make corp-aggregate-reports-storage public and create a folder with a pseudo-randomized suffix name.
 Share the folder with the IoT team.

+To configure access so that daily reports generated by a Compute Engine VM in project `corp-iot-insights` are available in the bucket `corp-aggregate-reports-storage` in project `corp-aggregate-reports`, while following Google-recommended practices with minimal steps, you should:

+**Option 2: Grant the VM Service Account the role Storage Object Creator on `corp-aggregate-reports-storage`.**

+Here’s why this option is the correct choice:

+1. **Service Account Access**: By granting the VM's service account the `Storage Object Creator` role on the bucket (`corp-aggregate-reports-storage`), you allow the VM to write objects (daily reports) directly to the bucket.
+This role specifically grants permissions to create objects, which aligns with the requirement to store daily exports.

+2. **Least Privilege**: Google Cloud recommends granting the least privilege necessary for any service or user.
+The `Storage Object Creator` role provides sufficient permissions for the VM to perform the required task without unnecessarily broad permissions.

+**Why other options are incorrect:**

+- **Option 1: Move both projects under the same folder.**
+  - Moving projects under the same folder does not directly address the access requirement between projects.
+It's a structural organization within Google Cloud and does not grant permissions across project boundaries.

+- **Option 3: Create a Shared VPC network between both projects.
+Grant the VM Service Account the role Storage Object Creator on `corp-iot-insights`.**
+  - Shared VPC is used for network connectivity and management across projects, not for granting access to storage buckets.
+Granting permissions via Shared VPC would not provide the necessary access to write objects to `corp-aggregate-reports-storage`.

+- **Option 4: Make `corp-aggregate-reports-storage` public and create a folder with a pseudo-randomized suffix name.
+Share the folder with the IoT team.**
+  - Making storage buckets public is generally not recommended due to security risks unless absolutely necessary.
+This option also involves unnecessary steps and does not follow the principle of least privilege.

+### Conclusion:

+Granting the VM's service account the `Storage Object Creator` role on the `corp-aggregate-reports-storage` bucket in the `corp-aggregate-reports` project ensures that the VM can write its daily reports to the specified bucket.
+This approach is straightforward, aligns with Google-recommended practices by using IAM roles effectively, and minimizes complexity and steps involved in managing access across projects.

 **[⬆ Back to Top](#table-of-contents)**